 A key role in the transition to renewable and low carbon gas markets has the existing gas infrastructure.
-On the hand, the repurposing of existing pipelines especially at the transmission grid level allow to build up a hydrogen grid, as proposed in the so-called "Hydrogen Backbone" [28].
-In this context, also the recently extended terminal capacities for liquified natural gas (LNG) are worth to be mentioned.
-In the short-term, LNG terminals are used to support Russian natural gas import substitution by fossil LNG imports from exporter countries, such as the United States and Quatar [29].
-But in the mid-term, these terminals can be used to import renewable and low carbon gases, supporting the European gas market 30.
+On the one hand, and in the context of the recently extended terminal capacities for liquified natural gas (LNG) also being worth a mention, the repurposing of existing pipelines, especially at the transmission grid level, allows the buildup of a hydrogen grid, as proposed in the so-called "Hydrogen Backbone" [28].
+In this.
+While in the mid-term, the LNG terminals can be used to import renewable and low carbon gases, supporting the European gas market [30], in the short-term, these terminals are used to support Russian natural gas import substitution by fossil LNG imports from exporter countries, such as the United States and Quatar [29].
 On the other hand, the area-wide existing pipelines of the distribution grid levels (high-, mid-, and low-pressure pipelines) allow the injection of distributed renewable and low carbon gas generation [31].
 The following references list which key areas are covered, among others.
 Sulewski [32] explore the biomethane market in Europe.
 Schlund and Schönfisch [33] analyze the impact of renewable quota on the European natural gas markets.
-Paturska et al. 34 provide an economic assessment of biomethane supply system based on the natural gas grid.
-Khatiwada 35] elaborate on barriers of the decarbonization of natural gas systems.
+Paturska et al. [34] provide an economic assessment of biomethane supply system based on the natural gas grid.
+Khatiwada [35] elaborate on barriers of the decarbonization of natural gas systems.
 Stürmer [36] examines in detail on the potentials of renewable gas injection into existing gas grids.
 Padi et al. [37] study the techno-economic potentials of integrating decentralized biomethane generation into existing natural gas grids.

 Gas grid modeling approach (top-down and bottom-up)

 The following literature review focuses on the modeling of natural gas transport by grids and pipelines.
-There are other ways of transporting natural gas.
-The interested reader is referred to Thomas and Dawe [3] for a comprehensive review of the options for transporting natural gas.
-In general, the literature on gas grid modeling approaches can be divided based on two key dimensions: (i) modeling perspective (e.g., techno-economic) and (ii) spatial scale.
-These dimensions, along with others such as the sectoral dimension (whether or not hydrogen is accounted for in detail), determine the level of consideration given to various factors such as flow conditions of natural gas, pressure levels and drops in transport pipelines, and the operational energy and costs associated with compressors.
+The interested reader is referred to Thomas and Dawe [3] for a comprehensive review of the options for transporting natural gas, which includes other methods.
+In general, in dimensions, along with others such as the sectoral dimension (whether or not hydrogen is accounted for in detail), determining the level of consideration given to various factors such as flow conditions of natural gas, pressure levels and drops in transport pipelines, and the operational energy and costs associating with compressors, the literature on gas grid modeling approaches can be divided based on two key dimensions.
+These are: (i) modeling perspective (e.g., techno-economic), and (ii) spatial scale. .